madisonhoover4/space-invaders-gameboy-advance/README.md

 # space-invaders-gameboy-advance
-This is a C implementation of the popular game Space Invaders, but with my own sprites and built for the Game Boy Advance
+This is a C implementation of the popular game Space Invaders, but with my own sprites and built for the Game Boy Advance.